What is aortic aneurysm?

 Genetic factors also influence the risk to develop an aortic aneurysm or dissection.
 Thoracic aortic aneurysm and/or dissection (TAAD) has three different types of genetic risk: syndromic TAAD (associated with genetic syndromes such as Marfan syndrome), familial TAAD or FTAAD (familial predisposition to develop TAAD), and sporadic TAAD (no familial predisposition).
 Researchers have determined that up to 20% of patients without a genetic syndrome have a family history of TAAD.
 To learn more about the different types of genetic risk, visit www.JohnRitterResearchProgram.org.

 How is TAA treated?

 Early diagnosis can result in early intervention and dramatic improvements.
 If an aneurysm or dissection is suspected, an ultrasound scan of the heart (echocardiogram) is usually performed.
 Other scans such as computerized tomography (CT) and magnetic resonance imaging (MRI) may also be performed in order to determine the exact position of an aortic aneurysm.
 The treatment of an aortic aneurysm depends upon the severity of the aneurysm or dissection and may include medical management (medication) or surgery.

-For a list of hospitals that specialize in treatment of aortic disease, please see the Resource Center.
+For some hospitals that specialize in treatment of aortic disease, please see the Resources page.